sahu-neha/sahu-neha/README.md

 :electric_plug: [Digital Bazaar](https://digital-bazaar.netlify.app/)

-    Clone of JioMart Beta: A RESTful API built with JavaScript for managing personal daily needs.
+    Clone of JioMart Beta: A web application and a RESTful API built with JavaScript for managing personal daily needs.
 It features JWT authentication and CRUD functionality for expenses and users.

 :page_with_curl: [ManageGeeks](https://heartfelt-belekoy-7286f4.netlify.app/)

-    Clone of Wrike: A web Application built with JavaScript, CSS and HTML for managing personal projects and get help in project management.
+    Clone of Wrike: A web application built with JavaScript, CSS and HTML for managing personal projects and get help in project management.

 📧 Connect